 Car Seat Safety

-When baby is travelling with you in the car, it’s all about car seat safety.
+When a baby is travelling with you in the car, it’s all about car seat safety.
 Before buying a new car seat for your new bub or using a hand-me-down, always check that the car seat is approved and is properly installed.
 For the first two years, car seats should be rear-facing, preferably in the middle of the back seat as this is the safest.
-Never let your baby ride up front with you, especially in a car with airbags.
+Never let your baby ride upfront with you, especially in a car with airbags.
+If you are wanting to combine safety with a high design then try this brand.

 The latest research into car seat safety confirms that you shouldn’t travel for extended periods of time with a baby in the car.
 While cars can be a wonderful last ditch effort for exhausted parents to soothe their baby into sleep, the research shows that while car seats are needed for getting baby from point A to B safely, they should never be used for longer periods of time.
 A study (October 2016) funded by the Lullaby Trust and conducted by an NHS Foundation Trust and the University of Southampton found that as well as being in a scrunched up position, the movement of the car while travelling has an impact on babies in car seats.
 The study showed that movement and an upright position of 40 degrees, significantly increased heart and respiratory rates and decreased oxygen saturation.